I want to talk about what to do when you hate your life.

 You might land on an answer that helps you turn the tables.

-2. Get Aggressively Self-Aware
+2. Get Super Self-Aware

-You might not like what you see!
+Now, you might not like what you see!

-However, gaining a solid grip of who we are is an essential first step to improving ourselves.
+But gaining a solid grip of who we are is an essential first step to improving ourselves.

 It helps you figure out who you want to be, what you want to do, and how you want your life to look.